Rajshekar-2021/HandDetection-opencv-mediapipe/README.md

 # Hand Detection & Tracking : Using opencv-mediapipe

+In order to use this code, we need to install opencv-python & mediapipe modules '!pip install opencv-python
+!pip install mediapipe'

 This repository shows how to detect Hands using OpenCV and MediaPipe Solutions

 The repository has 3 files :